top of page

 Let’s use the following example “I want to be a better manager” to turn it into a SMART F goal:

 • Specific: I want to be more supportive and available for my team – I will take more time for individual meetings and listen more to their suggestions.
-I will also let them know that I notice and appreciate their achievements
+I will also let them know that I notice and appreciate their achievements.

-• Achievable: I will set specific times during the day for individual catch-ups and I will highlight my team’s accomplishments and great work every Friday
+• Achievable: I will set specific times during the day for individual catch-ups, and I will highlight my team’s accomplishments and great work every Friday.

 • Relevant: By doing all that I will be a better manager for my team.
 We will all achieve more together.

-• Fun: Every time you can, add fun to your goals.
+• Fun: Every time you can add fun to your goals.
 It makes it easier to achieve

 6. Adopt the power of positive thinking

 Starting a new project and moving towards a goal’s accomplishment isn’t an easy adventure.
-You might not instantly see your progress and sometimes you might consider giving up.
-Please, don’t, this is when you will need all your resilience.
+You might not instantly see your progress, and sometimes you might consider giving up.
+Please, don’t; this is when you will need all your resilience.
 It is now time to do the opposite of step 1: stop focusing on the big picture and start focusing on little, easy and realistic steps.
 Also, don’t forget to look back at what you already accomplished!

 7. Allow steps, improvements and feedback

 As we mentioned before, achieving goals can take time.
 It is essential to allow time and to respect the steps in order to achieve your goal.
 Don’t beat yourself up if things are not immediately perfect if you need to readjust a few things, or simply if you don’t succeed the first time.
-Do you think that you walked the way you do since day one?
+Do you think that you walked the way you did since day one?
 No, you failed, many times, but you didn’t give up, you tried again and now, you walk perfectly with a good balance.
 If the result isn’t immediately perfect simply learn from the experience and make it better the next time.
 Use experience, feedback and perspective to make your project better.

 8. Get ready to learn and to change your plans

-As you are moving towards your goal, you might decide to change or adjust your plans and it is perfectly fine.
+As you are moving towards your goal, you might decide to change or adjust your plans, and it is perfectly fine.
 Simply because you decided on something one day doesn’t mean that you are stuck with a project.
-We are all growing and evolving, and, sometimes, yesterday’s plans are simply not a good fit anymore for today’s life.
+We are all growing and evolving, and sometimes, yesterday’s plans are simply not a good fit anymore for today’s life.
 Another reason for changing plans can simply be your new experience, new knowledge or new skill set that allows you to better structure your goals.

 9. Reward yourself and celebrate